raspberrypilearning/catch-the-bus/en/step_3.md

 --- task ---

 Click back to the Code tab.
-Add a next costume block and click on your code to test it:
+Add a `next costume`{:class="block3looks"} block and click on your code to test it:

 ![Scratch cat sprite](images/scratch-cat-sprite.png)